CalebCress/ScoutingSystem/specsheet.md

 - `id`: id of event
 - `name`: the events name i.e. "Bunny Bots"
-- `teams`: list of team ids participating in the event
+- `teams`: list of team numbers participating in the event

 #### Teams
 Teams stored in collection called `teams`.